strapi/strapi/docs/v3.x/getting-started/angular.md

 ### POST Request your collection type

-Execute a POST request on the `restaurant` Collection Type in order to create a restaurant.
+Execute a `POST` request on the `restaurant` Collection Type in order to create a restaurant.

 Be sure that you activated the `create` permission for the `restaurant` Collection Type and the `find` permission fot the `category` Collection type.

-In this example a `japanese` category has been created which has the id: 3
+In this example a `japanese` category has been created which has the id: 3.

 :::: tabs